-Brandel France de Bravo, MPH, Noy Birger, and Sandy Wang, National Center for Health Research
+Brandel France de Bravo, MPH, Noy Birger, and Sandy Wang, Cancer Prevention and Treatment Fund

 There are many reasons why being overweight is bad for our health, but most people don’t realize that cancer is one of them.
 Of course, excess body weight can contribute to serious medical conditions such as heart disease and type II diabetes, but new research shows that the habits that lead to excess body fat might also increase the risk of developing certain types of cancer.